polterguy/polterguy.github.io/hyperlambda/index.md

 interface, where each of its children nodes are being passed into its `Signal` method as arguments.
 Below is some C# code that illustrates how you could go about to implement a _"slot"_ that is able to handle the above Hyperlambda invocation.
+Notice the **[acme.foo]** parts in the code above and below, that links together your C# class with your Hyperlambda.

 ```csharp
 using System;